You’ve landed a plum new job with a higher salary.

 “The average person born in the latter years of the baby boom (1957-1964) held 11.3 from age 18 to 46, according to the U.S. Bureau of Labor and Statistics.”

 As you adjust to your new job, whether it’s a promotion in your current company, or a new ob altogether, here are 5 financial moves to make right now:

 1. Find Out about Company Benefits

 Determine what benefits are offered by the company.
-From a retirement plan (perhaps with a matching contribution), to health care coverage, to on-site daycare facilities, get a handle on what is available to you.
+From a retirement plan (perhaps with a matching contribution) to health care coverage, to on-site daycare facilities, get a handle on what is available to you.
 Learn about what requirements you need to meet in order to receive benefits, and ask about perks.

 Some companies offer discounted gym memberships, and others have a cafeteria with low-cost, healthy food.
-You will also want to know what options the company’s retirement plan offers, as well as whether or not you can get a high deductible health plan, paired with a HSA.
+You will also want to know what options the company’s retirement plan offers, as well as whether or not you can get a high deductible health plan, paired with an HSA.

 Once you know about company benefits, you can make a plan to maximize them and use them to your advantage.

 2. Rollover Your Old 401(k)

 Don’t forget about your old retirement account.
 Don’t cash it out, though.
 If you do, it won’t be treated as a tax-advantaged account, and you’ll have to pay tax on the income, as well as a penalty for early withdrawal.
 Instead, do a custodian to custodian transfer, and roll your old 401(k) into a Roth IRA, or into your new company’s retirement plan.